A Joint Model for IT Operation Series Prediction and Anomaly Detection: The Proposed Model

-Due to the symmetric structure of VAE, the size of the input layer of encoder and the output layer of decoder is set to be the same as window size $w_0$.
-ReLU is adopted as the activation function for both layers.
+Due to the symmetric structure of VAE, the size of the input layer of encoder and the output layer of decoder are set to be the same as window size $\Omega$.
+ReLU is selected as the activation function for both layers.
 The number of $\textbf z$ dimensions is set to $K$.
 The layer of $\pmb \mu_{\textbf z}$ and the layer of $\pmb \sigma_{\textbf z}$ which learns $\log \pmb \sigma_{\textbf z}$ to cancel the activation function, are both fully-connected layers.
 Because of the symmetry of the auto-encoder, the hidden layers of the encoder and the decoder are both two layers with the ReLU activation function, each of which is with $h_l$ units.

-To this end, the status at time stamp \textit{t} could be reconstructed by VAE.
-Since only the normal statuses are encoded and decoded.
-The anomaly detection is as easy as checking the difference between decoded status and the input status.
-However, VAE alone is unable to fulfill the trend prediction since VAE is unable to encode/decode a future status $x_{t+1}$ outside the window.
+To this end, the status at timestamp $t$ could be reconstructed by VAE.
+Since only the normal statuses are encoded and decoded, anomaly detection is as easy as checking the difference between the decoded status and the input status.
+However, VAE alone is unable to fulfill the prediction since VAE is unable to encode/decode a future status $x_{t+1}$ outside the window.
 Meanwhile, the recovered $\textbf x'_t$ is expected free of anomalies.
-If $\textbf x'_t$ is used for trend prediction, the prediction block becomes insensitive to the noise and possible anomalies.
-In the following, we are going to show how the output from VAE is capitalized for trend prediction by LSTM.
+If $\textbf x'_t$ is used for prediction, the prediction block becomes insensitive to the noise and possible anomalies.
+In the following, we are going to show how the output from VAE is capitalized for prediction by LSTM.